McJackTang/MMPD_rPPG_dataset/README.md

 # MMPD_rPPG_dataset

+## Abstract
-Here is Mobile Muti-domain Physiological Dataset collected by Tsinghua University.
+Here is MMPD: Multi-Domain Mobile Video Physiology Dataset collected by Tsinghua University.
+The Multi-domain Mobile Video Physiology Dataset (MMPD), comprising 11 hours(1152K frames) of recordings from mobile phones of 33 subjects.
+The dataset was designed to capture videos with greater representation across skin tone, body motion, and lighting conditions.
+MMPD is comprehensive with eight descriptive labels and can be used in conjunction with the rPPG-toolbox <https://github.com/ubicomplab/rPPG-Toolbox>.

+## Samples
 |                           |LED-low|LED-high|Incandescent|Nature|
 |:-------------------------:|:-----:|:------:|:----------:|:----:|
 |Skin Tone 3<br />Stationary|![](gif/LED-low_S.gif)|![](gif/LED-high_S.gif)|![](gif/Incandescent_S.gif)|![](gif/Nature_S.gif)|